albertsundjaja/vehicle_detection/README.md

 ## Classifier
 The classifiers used are SVM and CNN.
 The SVM and CNN were trained using the udacity small sets of vehicles and non vehicles.
 The SVM uses the rbf kernel, and all other parameters are left at default.
 The CNN is a mini inception model.

+In addition to HOG, other image features such as spatial bins, RGB Histogram, HSV Histogram and YCrCb Histogram are used.
+The intuition is to mimic how human eyes and brain works in detecting and classifying objects.

 ## Sliding Window
 I used 3 different sized sliding windows.
 The intuition is the farther the object from the camera, the smaller it will be.